-Did you get yourself a shiny new computer on Black Friday or Cyber Monday?
-Or maybe you just need to get some year-end bookkeeping done on your laptop over the holidays?
+Did you just get yourself a shiny new computer?
+Or maybe you need to get QuickBooks onto your laptop so you can get caught up on your bookkeeping?

 If you need to get QuickBooks from one computer to another, it’s not a big deal.
 Here’s what you do: